Animal Experiments Lead Science Astray, Leaving Human Patients Suffering

 A cute rat dumbo under a mushroom statue

 The therapeutic potential of psychedelics is facing scrutiny due to problem-ridden clinical trials and poor reproducibility in preclinical studies.
-Psychedelic research needs a paradigm shift, moving beyond the outdated animal models used in the 1960s; otherwise, the field once again risks losing support.
+Psychedelic research needs a paradigm shift, moving beyond the outdated animal models used in the 1960s, otherwise the field once again risks losing support.

 The problem is easy enough to understand.
-Other animals are not miniature humans.
+Other animals simply are not miniature humans.
 The significant physical, biological, genetic, and physiological differences between species render the results of experiments on animals questionable at best.

 Experimenters often assume that observed animal behaviors accurately reflect complex human psychiatric conditions.
 It’s a ‘leap of faith’ disguised as scientific inquiry and part of the reason treatments for mood and anxiety disorders are no more effective than they were 50 years ago.